-The oversampling of Hispanic and black households for the NHIS carries over to MEPS through the set of NHIS responding households eligible for sample selection for MEPS.
+The oversampling of Hispanic and Black households for the NHIS carries over to MEPS through the set of NHIS responding households eligible for sample selection for MEPS.
 In the NHIS, Hispanic households were oversampled at a rate of roughly 2 to 1.
 That is, the probability of selecting a Hispanic household for participation in the NHIS was roughly twice that for households in the general population that were not oversampled.
-The oversampling rate for black households was roughly 1.5 to 1.
+The oversampling rate for Black households was roughly 1.5 to 1.

-As with the MEPS Panel 8 sample, Panel 9 NHIS responding households eligible for MEPS and containing either Asians or families predicted to have an income under 200 percent of the poverty level (based on a statistical model) were sampled with certainty.
-In addition, for Panel 9 (but not Panel 8) households containing blacks and not among those households selected with certainty were also oversampled.
-Roughly, two-thirds of such black households were selected for MEPS.
-About 53 percent of all remaining NHIS households eligible for MEPS were also sampled for Panel 9 (the rate was about 53 percent for "remaining" NHIS households for Panel 8 as well).
+For both the MEPS Panel 9 sample and the MEPS Panel 10 sample, the NHIS responding households eligible for MEPS that contained either Asians or families predicted to have an income under 200 percent of the poverty level (based on a statistical model) were sampled with certainty.
+In addition, households containing Blacks and not among those households selected with certainty were also oversampled.
+The sampling rates for the black stratum varied by Panel: roughly two thirds for Panel 9 and three-fourths for Panel 10.
+About 53 percent of all remaining NHIS households eligible for MEPS were also sampled for Panel 10 (the rate was about 53 percent for "remaining" NHIS households for Panel 9 as well).
 To accomplish this, systematic samples were selected from each stratum formed from the MEPS-eligible households, as described above.
-In summary, households containing Hispanics, blacks, Asians, and those predicted to be under 200 percent of poverty were oversampled for both Panels 8 and 9.
+In summary, households containing Hispanics, Blacks, Asians, and those predicted to be under 200 percent of poverty were oversampled for both Panels 9 and 10.